-\textbf{Toolhang:} The goal is for the robot to assemble a frame that includes a base piece and a hook piece by inserting the hook into the base.
+\textbf{Toolhang:} The robot aims to assemble a frame that includes a base piece and a hook piece by inserting the hook into the base.
 The robot must then hang a wrench on the hook.
-Each $O_t$ has dimension $16\times 53$ and each $A_t$ has dimension $16 \times 10$, representing state-action information for the next 16 time steps starting at $t$.
+Each $O_t$ has dimension $16\times 53$, and each $A_t$ has dimension $16 \times 10$, representing state-action information for the next 16 time steps starting at $t$.